Chronology

 1992-1993

-A new and larger (500 cm) version of The Moon (Card No. XVIII) is created.
+A new and larger (500 cm) version of the Moon (no. XVIII) will be modeled.

 1993